man8in/zaiganma-livestatus/README.md

 </div>

 > [!NOTE]
 > **ZaiGanMa (LiveStatus)** is a lightweight MCDR plugin that displays real-time player status in the TAB list and chat box.
-Based on Minecraft's native Team mechanism, it is fully compatible with Chat Head.
+Based on Minecraft's native Team mechanism.

 ## Installation